-As homebuyers move up the housing ladder, they will often move into the hub of the village where there is a greater density of 3 and 4 bedroom properties.
+As homebuyers move up the housing ladder, they will often move into the hub of the village where there is a higher density of 3 and 4 bedroom properties.

 Sales market comment

-Prices in Barnt Green and surrounding areas had remained largely stable throughout the recession and up until the end of 2013, but have risen since the start of 2014 and are expected to increase further.
+Prices in Barnt Green and surrounding areas remained largely stable throughout the recession up until the end of 2013 - but have risen since the start of 2014 and are expected to increase further.